 • monitoring funded programs and providing technical assistance that addresses outcomes and accountability.

-Title VI- Rural Education Achievement Program
+Title V- Rural Education Achievement Program

 Grant funds awarded to local educational agencies as a formula grant (not competitive) shall be used for